leondreamed-archives/website/readme.md

 ## DaVinci Flow

 1. All Fusion compositions are stored in one project.
-2. When the compositions are updated,
+2. When the compositions are updated, TODO

-3.
+## TODO

+[] Add a script to import composition files from the `assets/` folder [] Add a pre-push script to update the composition files (or at least check for updates)